malonaz/sgpt/README.md

 - `--id` : Specify a chat id.
 If none is supplied, a temporary chat session is created that will be not be persisted to disk.
 - `--file` : Specify files whose content should be injected into the context.
 - `--ext` : Specify file extensions to accept (used in conjunction with the --file flag).
-- `--code` : If given, prints code
+- `--code` : A mode that forces SGPT to spit out code and only code.
-- `--no_role` : If given, does not inject a role into the context For example:
+For example:
 ```bash
 sgpt chat --model gpt-4 --id my_chat